rackerlabs/support-how-to/content/cloud-servers/set-or-change-a-user-password-in-linux.md

 changing your password, you use the same command&mdash;regardless of which distribution of Linux&reg; you use.

-When you change or set a password, you need to know one detail: Are you changing your password or another user's?
-Depending on your answer, the `passwd` command might use an extra parameter:
+When you change or set a password, you need to know one detail&mdash;are you changing your password or another user's?
+Depending on your answer, the `passwd` command might use an extra parameter.

 ### Set or change your password

 Perhaps your department has a policy that requires you to change your password periodically.
-You just logged into your server and received a notification that you have had the same password for over 90 days.
+You just logged in to your server and received a notification that you have had the same password for over 90 days.
 For this example, your username is TestUser.

-To change your password, while logged into your server as your user, run the following command:
+To change your password, while logged in to your server as your user, run the following command:

     passwd